chetty-the-yeti/automation-scripts/Career/Azure/Runbooks/README.md

 ## Usage

 - These scripts are intended for use in Azure Automation Accounts and may require Hybrid Worker configuration for on-premises Active Directory access.
+- Hybrid Workers allow runbooks to interact with resources inside your network that are not directly accessible from Azure.
 - Authentication is handled via Azure Automation variables and Microsoft Graph API.
 - All email notifications are sent using Microsoft Graph, with recipient addresses configurable in each script.